jbeausoleil/task-tracker-cli/README.md

 The application should run from the command line, accept user actions and inputs as arguments, and store the tasks in a JSON file.
 The user should be able to:

-- Add, Update, and Delete tasks
+- AddTask, Update, and Delete tasks
 - Mark a task as in progress or done
 - List all tasks
 - List all tasks that are done